-If you want to buy the 44 tooth sprocket with freewheel mentioned above I can of course take the 44 tooth sprocket off of the KIT-238 and lower the price of the kit.
+If you want to buy a sprocket with freewheel as mentioned above I can of course take the 44 tooth sprocket off of the KIT-238 and lower the price of the kit.

 Thanks for this.
 Maybe I am missing it, but what fuse are you using?
 I see the orange fuse (I think) in the picture, but I don't see it in the kit (admittedly I am a novice at this).

 The fuse for KIT-328 is 30 Amps.
 I did forget to add the fuse holder and fuse to the kit, so I just added those two parts.
 The price of the kit is still the same.
 Here is a link to the kit:

 I am building a beach wagon and looking at Kit - 145.
 Since the wagon I am building will have a little more weight than some of the ones discussed here I would like to confirm that this kit would have enough power, please let me know.
 Also, do you know what diameter tube the twist throttle will mount on?
 This will help build the T handle I plan on putting on the wagon.

 Also, is a holder available for the batteries (something like what can be seen in the picture of the wagon with the Wheeleez?